We are digitising our natural history collections to support biodiversity discovery, quarantine, heritage and innovation.

 - it unlocks the billion dollar value investment already made in the 15 million plus specimens in our collections by making them more readily available to the world for science, exploration and innovation.

 Digitising more than 15 million specimens is a mammoth task.
-Specimens in the collections include insect drawers, birds, eggs, mammal bones, algal cultures, plant specimens, seed banks, images, sound recordings, DNA samples and metadata - the information associated with each specimen about where and when it was collected.
+Specimens in the collections include insects, birds, eggs, mammal bones, algal cultures, plant specimens, seed banks, images, sound recordings, DNA samples and metadata - the information associated with each specimen about where and when it was collected.

 Delivering the collections online